kimmknight/raweb/TRANSLATING.md

-# Translating RA Web
+# Translating RAWeb

-This guide is for contributing translations to RA Web.
+This guide is for contributing translations to RAWeb.

 ## Translation File Locations and Formats